Alberta Arts District has a relaxed, alternative vibe, with some of Portland's tastiest restaurants.

 As you stroll along NE Alberta's tree-lined streets, you'll notice vibrant murals, historic, wood-framed shopfronts, and a distinctively independent vibe.

-However, this once working class neighborhood has retained it's unique character and has a food scene that rivals any major city, minus the pretentiousness.
+Signs of gentrification have crept in with modern, low-rise apartment buildings.
+However, this once working class neighborhood has retained it's unique character, and has a food scene that rivals any major city (minus the pretentiousness).

-- Hip Bars: The Radio Room is a remodeled gas station with a rooftop bar.
+4. Enjoy a cocktail on a rooftop bar: The Radio Room is housed inside a remodeled vintage gas station in the Alberta Arts District, with a fun rooftop bar.

-- Ice-cream: Salt and Straw's handmade ice-cream is such a hit the store has now expanded to LA, San Francisco, Seattle and San Diego.
+8. Line up for Portland's most popular ice-cream: Salt and Straw's handmade ice-cream is such a hit the store has now expanded to LA, San Francisco, Seattle and San Diego.
 Even in the middle of a Portland winter, there's a long line outside this ice-cream shop, testament to just how delicious their product is.

 Know before you go

-- Location: NE Alberta Street (between 11th and 24th).
+- Alberta Arts District location: NE Alberta Street (between 11th and 24th).